 Jesse is currently in his fourth year of medicine at Monash University.

 Accounting ManagerLee has more than two decades’ experience as an accountant and bookkeeper, and is also a registered BAS agent.
 She has run her own bookkeeping consultancy since 1998, providing services to clients based in Australia, Dubai, Singapore and the UK.
 Prior to this, Lee worked for both national and multinational organisations in Sydney and London, managing their account departments and reporting directly to the CFO.

 Delfina is in her fourth year as a G-FINDER research assistant.
 She has a background in international finance, and holds a Bachelor degree in International Relations from the Universidad Católica Argentina, a degree in International Trade from the Escuela Argentina de Negocios, and a dual Masters in International Management from the Universidad Adolfo Ibañez and The University of Sydney.
 In addition to English, Delfina is fluent in Spanish and Portuguese.

-Margaret is in her third year as a G-FINDER research assistant.
-She has a background in basic science and clinical research, including stints at the Burnet Institute, Mater Hospital North Sydney and the Garvan Institute of Medical Research.
-She has a Bachelor of Biomedicine (Honours) from The University of Melbourne, and is currently studying for a Bachelor of Medicine, Bachelor of Surgery at The University of Notre Dame Australia (Sydney).
-In addition to English, Margaret is fluent in Mandarin Chinese and Shanghainese.
+Sumaya Mozumder is in her first year as a G-FINDER research assistant.
+She has background in basic science research including a research scholarship from the Australian Institute of Nuclear Science and Engineering (AINSE), and as a volunteer medical laboratory technician in Papua New Guinea.
+She has a Bachelor of Science (Honours) from the University of New South Wales, and is currently studying for a Master of Global Health at the University of Sydney.
+In addition to English, Sumaya is fluent in Bengali.